rtts/autodidact/README.md

 `allowed_hosts` setting).
 Now the database tables can be created with the following commands:

-    cd /usr/lib/python2.7/dist-packages/bps/
-    python manage.py migrate
+    manage.py migrate

 Second, you will have to create at least one superuser:

-    python manage.py createsuperuser
+    manage.py createsuperuser

 Finally, Apache needs to be configured to serve BPS.
-For this purpose, a basic configuration file has already been installed in `/etc/apache2/conf-enabled/bps.conf`.
-All you have to do is restart
+For this purpose, a basic configuration file has already been installed in `/etc/apache2/conf-available/bps.conf`.
+If you want to use it, first install the mod_wsgi module:

+    apt-get install libapache2-mod-wsgi

+Then, all you need to do is enable the BPS configuration and restart
 Apache:

+    cd /etc/apache2/conf-enabled
+    ln -s ../conf-available/bps.conf
     systemctl restart apache2

 BPS should now be up and running!
-Visit the URL /admin/ and log in with your superuser credentials to start adding users and course content.
+Visit the URL /admin/ and log in with your superuser credentials to start adding users and course content!